SAP-samples/cloud-btp-cli-api-codejam/exercises/04-json-format-and-apis/README.md

 }
 ```

-> You'll also see an empty line and then an "OK" but this is again sent to STDERR.
-From now on the executable examples will include redirecting STDERR to `/dev/null` to avoid the empty line and "OK" - but bear in mind this is an extreme workaround because it would prevent any real errors from being displayed.
-See ticket [CPCLI-615](https://jtrack.wdf.sap.corp/browse/CPCLI-615) for a discussion on this.
+> You'll also an "OK" surrounded by blank lines, but this is again sent to STDERR.
+From now on the executable examples will include redirecting STDERR to `/dev/null` to avoid the empty lines and "OK" - but bear in mind this is an extreme workaround because it would prevent any real errors from being displayed.
+This "OK" item output is being discussed internally.

 Parsing JSON with the right tool is straightforward and very powerful.
 One tool that is popular for this is [jq](https://stedolan.github.io/jq/), which is described as "a lightweight and flexible command-line JSON processor".
 It supports an entire language [which is Turing complete](https://github.com/MakeNowJust/bf.jq) but is readily useful at a simple level too.
 Your App Studio Dev Space comes already equipped with `jq` so you can try it out now.